 - Who is the system designed to protect?

-- Where does the alarm signal go, and what happens when it gets there?
+- Where does the alert info need to go, and what happens when it gets there?

 - What other information does a response team require to act?